 - Add half the flour and fold in.
 Then add the rest of the flour.

 - Then fold in the raisins and carrots.
-The mixture will be very stiff and if it is too stiff add an extra tsp of water or juice.
+The mixture will be very stiff and if it is too stiff add an extra teaspoon of water or juice.

 - Add the extra pinch of baking powder to the egg white and whisk till it forms soft peaks.
 Fold this into the rest of the cake mixture.